 Currently involved institutes and faculties

-From DLR, the Institute of Structures and Design and the Institute of Vehicle Concepts, both based in Stuttgart, as well as the Institute of Composite Structures and Adaptive Systems located in Braunschweig are bringing their expertise to the DLR@UBC initiative.
+From DLR, the To the Institute's website and the Institute of Vehicle Concepts, both based in Stuttgart, as well as the Institute of Composite Structures and Adaptive Systems located in Braunschweig are bringing their expertise to the DLR@UBC initiative.
 On the Canadian side, both the Mechanical Engineering and Materials Engineering departments of the Faculty of Applied Science are taking part in the collaboration.